gokulkrishh/generator-grep/README.md

 Folder Structure:
 =====================

-    1. Copy all your existing files to app/ (or) create your own files in folder structure like below
+    1. Copy all your existing files to app folder (or) create your own files in folder structure like below

-        app/           (development directory)
+        app/           (development dir)
           -js/         (js files)
           -js/lib/     (library files)
           -css/        (both sass and css files & import sass files to app.scss) -images/     (images)
           -fonts/      (fonts goes here)

-          (if your app is angular, then it will also have below struture)
+          (if your app is using angular, then it will also have below struture)

           -js/controllers (all controllers files goes here)
           -js/services